ci4rail/docs/docs/user-docs/_edge-solutions/for-your-safety.md

 - Store, install and operate the product only within it's specifications to prevent personal and product damage.
 - Always apply recommended voltage and power source settings.
-- Always apply proper earthing ('TBD - link to Earthing') before powering.
+- Always apply proper earthing before powering.
 - Do not operate the product in case of
     - Obvious damage
     - Product was exposed to liquid